christeenamjoy/cogent-labs-codetest/README.md

 fetchRestaurants: Sets the list of restaurants based on the search query or random selection.
 selectRestaurant: Sets the details of a single restaurant, on random selection or use selection.

-restaurantSlice: slice of reducer for all the actions related to restaurant selection.
+restaurantSlice: slice of the reducer for all the actions related to restaurant selection.

 # API
 The web app uses the Foursquare Places API to fetch data about restaurants.
 The API provides endpoints for searching restaurants and getting details about a single restaurant.
 You will need to create an account and get an API key to use the API.
 The API documentation is available at [Foursquare Places API](https://developer.foursquare.com/places-api).